RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 These handlers are:
 - `set`: Sets a value to a configuration parameter.
-This handler MUST take care of any logic to apply the value (e.g. data validation) or cache it until the commit handler is called
+This handler MUST take care of any logic to apply the value (e.g. data validation) or cache it until the commit handler is called, if needed.
-- `get`: Gets the current value of a configuration parameter
+- `get`: Gets the current value of a configuration parameter.
-- `commit`: To be called when configuration parameters have been loaded from storage.
-It could be use for special needed logic on applying configuration parameters (e.g dependencies)
+- `commit`: To be called once configuration parameters have been `set`, in order to apply any further logic required to make them effective (e.g. handling dependencies).
 - `export`: Calls an `export function` for each configuration parameter, with its name and value.
 Depending on the behavior of `export function`, this can be used for printing out all configurations, saving them in a persistent